gmc-code/PC-Microbit-Extension/docs/bots/Maqueen/Maqueen_LEDs.rst

 .. admonition:: Tasks

     #.
-Write code to set the indicator colour to magenta.
+Write code to set the indicator color to magenta.
     #.
-Write code to set the indicator colour to green.
+Write code to set the indicator color to green.

 ----